 What is sudden cardiac arrest?

 Cardiac arrest occurs when the heart is not circulating blood effectively.
-It can occur from a life-threatening, irregular heartbeat (arrhythmia).
+It can occur from a life-threatening, irregular heartbeat (arrhythmia) such as ventricular fibrillation.
 This causes the heart to beat rapidly or stop beating altogether.

 When the heart stops beating, breathing, consciousness, and blood circulation to the brain and other vital organs stop.
 If not treated immediately, brain damage and death can occur.